linusha/stage0-morph/text-rendering.md

 We either find a way for this to work otherwise, or we accept that with the mouse over a morph that uses native selection these kinds of keycombos do not work.
 The latter case seems preferrable right now, as it is much cheaper.
-For `user-select` to work as expected, the Morph needs to have `stealsFocus = true`.
+For `user-select` to work as expected, the Morph needs to have `stealFocus = true`.
+Additionaly, we need to make sure that the morph in question receives pointer events.